 After completing our sprints and being doused in sweat, we head to the weight room at 7:00.
-We usually go straight into the workout that involves working all different muscle groups, and we typically end with an ab circuit.
-Some of the favorite exercises we do throughout lifts include: back squat, deadlift, bench press, chin ups, pulls ups, box and hurdle jumps, kettlebell swings, and planks.
+We usually go straight into the workout that involves working for all different muscle groups, and we typically end with an ab circuit.
+Some of the favorite exercises we do throughout lifts include: back squat, deadlift, bench press, chin-ups, pulls ups, box and hurdle jumps, kettlebell swings, and planks.
 After an hour of lifting, we have completed our morning workout by 8:00.
 If it is a Tuesday or Thursday, however, we do not have conditioning, and we have basketball workouts instead in the afternoon.

 After lifting, we head back to the locker room and shower, and then everyone heads to the dining hall to have a team meal together.
 Afterward, everyone disperses to different places depending upon their schedule— some to class, some to the training room, I go back to my room to take a nap at 9:15.

 Then, I head back to the locker room to work on a little bit of homework, while the second group of players has their individuals.
-At 4:45, we have a pickup, where the players on my team, along with some of our male practice players come to play a few basketball games for fun— but it often gets quite competitive.
+At 4:45, we have a pickup, where the players on my team, along with some of our male practice players, come to play a few basketball games for fun— but it often gets quite competitive.
 After about an hour or so of games, I head back to the locker room to shower, and then head to the dining hall for dinner around 6:00 with my teammates again.

 After dinner at around 6:30, I head to my room, and I do homework for 2 to 3 hours.
 Most of the work that I usually have is reading for my classes and writing papers.
-After finishing up work, I will typically hang out with friends for a bit or watch an episode on Netflix— right now that would be Riverdale.
-After a long day of workouts and classes I am usually exhausted and longing for my bed so I go to sleep between 10:00 and 10:30.
+After finishing up work, I will typically hang out with friends for a bit or watch an episode on Netflix— right now, that would be Riverdale.
+After a long day of workouts and classes, I am usually exhausted and longing for my bed, so I go to sleep between 10:00 and 10:30.